 The Washington State Department of Health (DOH) established a three level system to guide decisions on in-person education as part of their Decision Tree for K-12 Schools.
 This system establishes three levels: High (greater than 75 cases per 100,000), Moderate (between 25 and 75 cases per 100,000) and Low (fewer than 25 cases per 100,000).
 The trend in Clark County had put the rate per 100,000 over 14 days in the Moderate range for the past several weeks.
 On September 21, it went up to High.
 We all play a part in helping lower the rate and keeping ourselves healthy, which will let us return to school in-person!
 We need to wear our masks in public, wash our hands frequently, and watch for social distancing of 6’ from others.
 Together, we can flatten the curve and get our kids back in classrooms.

-Clark County Public Health is closely monitoring the rate of positive cases with respect to the Labor Day holiday.
-If we see the rate lower back down over the next few weeks, and the rate per 100,000 continues to stay in the moderate level, we will begin bringing back small groups of students, starting with our youngest learners and those who need additional support to be successful.
+Clark County Public Health is closely monitoring the rate of positive cases and providing guidance to schools around safely reopening.
+We have begun bringing back small groups of students, starting with our youngest learners and those who need additional support to be successful.

-Our first step back would be to bring back students with special needs, who will be receiving in-person educational services starting the week of September 21.
-Our next step toward in-person services would be to start our hybrid learning program with our students in grades K-5.
-We will make a determination in late September, in consultation with Clark County Public Health, on the timing of the start of the hybrid model for grades K-5.
+Our first step to the hybrid in-person services would be to start our hybrid learning program with our students in grades K-5.
+We will make a determination, in consultation with Clark County Public Health, on the timing of the start of the hybrid model for grades K-5.

 For all of our in-person learning activities, students and staff will wear face coverings, practice increased hand hygiene routines, and use social distancing to avoid close contact.
 Parents/guardians will need to check their child’s temperature each day prior to sending them to school, and will use an attestation form in Skyward to indicate they have done this each day.
 School staff will do temperature checks for all students, staff, and visitors who come to the building.